kubernetes-sigs/aws-iam-authenticator/README.md

 Using the `--backend-mode` flag, you can configure the server to source mappings from two additional backends: an EKS-style ConfigMap (`--backend-mode=EKSConfigMap`) or `IAMIdentityMapping` custom resources (`--backend-mode=CRD`).
-The default backend, the server configuration ConfigMap that's mounted by the server pod, corresponds to `--backend-mode=MountedConfigMap`.
+The default backend, the server configuration file that's mounted by the server pod, corresponds to `--backend-mode=MountedFile`.

 You can pass a comma-separated list of these backends to have the server search them in order.
-For example, with `--backend-mode=EKSConfigMap,MountedConfigMap`, the server will search the EKS-style ConfigMap for a mapping then the server configuration ConfigMap if it doesn't find one.
-This is useful if you're migrating your mappings from one backend to another.
+For example, with `--backend-mode=EKSConfigMap,MountedFile`, the server will search the EKS-style ConfigMap for mappings then, if it doesn't find a mapping for the given IAM role/user, the server configuration file.
+If a mapping for the same IAM role/user exists in multiple backends, the server will use the mapping in the backend that occurs first in the comma-separated list.
+In this example, if a mapping is found in the EKS ConfigMap then it will be used whether or not a duplicate or conflicting mapping exists in the server configuration file.

+Note that when setting a single backend, the server will *only* source from that one and ignore the others even if they exist.
+For example, with `--backend-mode=CRD`, the server will *only* source from `IAMIdentityMappings` and ignore the mounted file and EKS ConfigMap.

-#### `MountedConfigMap`
+#### `MountedFile`
 This is the default backend of mappings and sufficient for most users.
 See [Full Configuration Format](#full-configuration-format) below for details.